 On this page

-When you volunteer to work on a council for a school or preschool (site) you might be an employer – or the employing authority – of non-teaching staff at the site.
+When you volunteer to work on a governing or school council for a school or preschool (site) you might be an employer – or the employing authority – of non-teaching staff at the site.

 Employer and contracting out work – the difference

 When we say ‘employer’ we’re talking about the council directly employing non-teaching staff.
 You will be responsible for paying them, checking their relevant history screening and RAN-EC child protection training and ensuring their work health and safety.

-When you work on a council you might also need to contract work out.
+When you are a member of a council you might also need to contract work out.
 There are still responsibilities involved with this.
 For example, when you contract a third party provider of an out of school hours care service.